 Support may be requested for individual activities, such as research assistance, research-related travel, or research materials.

-Project funds may be requested up to $5,000, depending on the scope of the project.
-We encourage applications from those seeking matching funds for grants from other sources, up to the $5,000 limit.
-Awards will be announced in early fall 2017.
+Project funds may be requested up to $10,000, depending on the scope of the project.
+We encourage applications from health-related and easy-to-translate- into real world interventions, and those seeking matching funds for grants from other sources, up to the $10,000 limit.

 Tenure-track, non-tenure track, emeritus faculty; clinical faculty; research faculty; and librarians at the University of Michigan are eligible.
 Applicants are encouraged to include students in project plans, but the principal investigator may not be a student or postdoctoral fellow.
 Individuals who receive funding are eligible to apply again.